section-engineering-education/engineering-education/articles/introduction-to-tailwind-css/index.md

 #### Method 1: Using CDN

 Using a CDN is the most common way of using any CSS framework, and tailwind is no exception.
-We add a CDN as a link to the tailwind files in the HTML page's head section.
+We add a CDN as a link to the tailwind css file in the HTML page's head section.

 Create a HTML file and name it anything.
 We will name ours `index.html`.
 Inside it, Write the boilerplate code for HTML and add the CDN as shown below: